 You could even try living in a 100 sq foot house!

 Normal = Buy a new car, pay it off (or maybe not) and buy a new one

-You can save a lot of money on car depreciation by purchasing a car 2 years old or older.
+You can save a lot of money on car depreciation by purchasing a car at least 2 years old.
 Some cars can lose as much as 35% in value during the first year.
-It’s best to drive a car as long as you can especially if you do purchase them new.
+It’s best to drive a car as long as you can, especially if you do purchase them new.